metoro-io/statusphere/README.md

 If you're looking for the official hosted version, head [here](https://metoro.io/statusphere).

-Read more about the project at the launch blog post [here](https://metoro.io/blog/statusphere).
+Read more about the project at the [launch blog post](https://metoro.io/blog/statusphere).

 ## Usage